-I know hacking your experiments to get better data isn’t exactly “scientifically smart” or “morally responsible,” but I’m the one writing this email and I have more important stuff to say so you’re just gonna have to deal with it.
+I know hacking your experiments to get better data isn’t exactly “scientifically smart” or “morally responsible,” but I’m the one writing this guide and I have more important stuff to say.
+So you’re just gonna have to deal with it.

 Once you start your new experiment, here’s how you can stack the deck in your favor:

-Write everything down.
+#1) Write everything down.
 Write down your workouts.
 Write down what you eat.
 Treat it like a science experiment, and you’re collecting data!
 Plan ahead.
-Be PRO-active (“I will do Strength Training Workout A at 4pm and tonight I’ll have roasted chicken and bacon wrapped asparagus) instead of RE-active (“What should I do for exercise right now?” and “Ah, what’s for dinner?
+Be PRO-active (“I will do Strength Training Workout A at 4pm and tonight I’ll have roasted chicken and bacon-wrapped asparagus) instead of RE-active (“What should I do for exercise right now?” and “Ah, what’s for dinner?
 Oooh, Burger King!”)

-Recruit allies to your team.
+#2) Recruit allies to your team.
 Don’t go this alone, as you’re more likely to succeed based on the people you spend time with and hang around.
 So recruit allies.
-Start spending more time with healthy people that empower you, rather than unhealthy people that enable you and drag you down.
-Join a running club.
-Find a lifting buddy.
-Somebody you can check in with.
+Start spending more time with healthy people that empower you (even virtually), rather than unhealthy people that enable you and drag you down.
+Join a running group online.
+Find a lifting “accountabilibuddy,” or someone you can check in with.